 2: The Fort of Villey-le-Sec

-An Abandoned Military Fort The Fort of Villey-le-Sec is a military site dating from the end of the 19th century.
-Although partially restored and open to the public, some parts are abandoned and perfect for urbex.
+An Abandoned Military Fort: The fort of Villey-le-Sec is a military site dating from the late 19th century.
+Although partially restored and open to the public, some parts are abandoned and perfect for urban exploration.

 Site Features